m040601/my-awesome-stars/README.md

 - [radiobrowser](https://github.com/segler-alex/radiobrowser) - website frontend with angular for radio-browser api
 - [breadability](https://github.com/bookieio/breadability) - Reworked https://www.readability.com/ parsing library (now https://mercury.postlight.com/ is living alternative)
 - [drive-podcast](https://github.com/kerrickstaley/drive-podcast) - Google Apps Script for creating a podcast from a set of files in Google Drive
-- [moderndive_book](https://github.com/moderndive/moderndive_book) - ModernDive:  An Introduction to Statistical and Data Sciences via R
+- [ModernDive_book](https://github.com/moderndive/ModernDive_book) - Statistical Inference via Data Science: A ModernDive into R and the tidyverse
 - [tmrh20.github.io](https://github.com/TMRh20/tmrh20.github.io) - Documentation for related code and projects
 - [learn-to-send-email-via-google-script-html-no-server](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) - :email: An Example of using an HTML form (e.g: "Contact Us" on a website) to send Email without a Backend Server (using a Google Script) perfect for static websites that need to collect data.
 - [vim_waz_ere](https://github.com/dahu/vim_waz_ere) - Vimmified version of the venerable Walter A. Zintz Vi/Ex Tutorial Series